What is the course about?

 When I've finished, what course can I do next?

-If you've been inspired why not take the next step up to our 'Beginners photography: stage 2' course, or enrol on the full 'Build photography' foundation course.
+If you've been inspired why not take the next step up to our 'Improving your photography' course, choose a specialism (people, landscape, performance, wildlife, close up, food, documentary etc) or enrol on the full 'Build photography' foundation course.

 General information and advice on courses at Build is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.